metagenlab/diag_pipelines/comparative/Readme.md

-# Comparative analysis with genomes from RefSeq
+# Comparative analysis with genomes from RefSeq, assembles the local genomes

-Modify comparative_search.yaml to search RefSeq for species/genus.
+Modify config.yaml to search RefSeq for species/genus.
 Do not include large genera or too many genomes will be added.

-Include genomes and proteomes to be added in local_data/genomes and local_data/proteomes/to_be_added/.
-The extensions of the files have to be .fna and .faa.

-Include a list of the ids of the isolates in local_data/ids.txt.
+Include all the name of the strains for which you have sequencing read files.

 Call snakemake: